Brooklyn Style Interior - Design Tips and Inspiration

 -

 Art is essential.
-Hang local prints, photography, or DIY paintings.
-Large-scale or clustered smaller pieces can add personality and soul to walls.
-Don’t worry about perfection; it’s all about personal expression and charm.
+Use local prints, photography, or DIY paintings.
+Consider large-scale artwork or a collection of small pieces.
+Don’t worry about perfection—it’s all about personal expression and charm.

 -